michaelbigelow/academic-kickstart/content/authors/admin/_index.md

   - course: Big Data Certificate
     institution: University of Utah School of Computing
     year: (2021)
-  - course: MM in Jazz Composition & Performance
-    institution: University of Utah School of Music
   - course: BS in Mathematics; physics minor
     institution: University of Utah College of Science